HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 The primary factors that have severely hindered color font adoption (and might continue to do so) is the ongoing standards "battle" for _the one true color font format_, and the lack of support in browsers for the CSS that allows you to select and edit color font palettes—until recently.

-There are currently four competing color font formats: two based on vector outlines (OT-SVG and COLR) and two on images (CBDT and sbix).
-The COLR format re-uses the existing glyph outline and adds solid colors and layering to them.
-The most recent version, dubbed COLRv1 introduced gradients, compositing and blending modes as well.
-Due to its re-use of existing glyph outlines, the COLR format also supports variable fonts, so you can have <a hreflang="en" href="https://www.typearture.com/variable-fonts/">animated color fonts</a>.
-The OT-SVG format takes a different approach and essentially embeds an SVG image for each glyph in the font.
-Unfortunately, the OT-SVG format does not support variable fonts, and is unlikely to do so in the future.
-Both CBDT and sbix embed images for each glyph and they only differ in the supported image formats.
+There are currently four competing color font formats: two based on vector outlines (`SVG` and `COLR`) and two on images (`CBDT` and `sbix`).
+The `COLR` format re-uses the existing glyph outline and adds solid colors and layering to them.
+The most recent version, dubbed `COLRv1` introduced gradients, compositing and blending modes as well.
+Due to its re-use of existing glyph outlines, the `COLR` format also supports variable fonts, so you can have <a hreflang="en" href="https://www.typearture.com/variable-fonts/">animated color fonts</a>.
+The `SVG` format takes a different approach and essentially embeds an SVG image for each glyph in the font.
+Unfortunately, the `SVG` format does not support variable fonts, and is unlikely to do so in the future.
+Both `CBDT` and `sbix` embed images for each glyph and they only differ in the supported image formats.

 {{ figure_markup(
   image="color-font-formats.png",